Competence (human resources): Etymology

+Human resource management

+Competency is also used as a more general description of requirements for human beings in organizations and communities.
+Competencies and competency models may be applicable to all employees in an organization or they may be position specific.
 Competencies are also what people need to be successful in their jobs.
 Job competencies are not the same as job task.
 Competencies include all the related knowledge, skills, abilities, and attributes that form a person's job.
 This set of context-specific qualities is correlated with superior job performance and can be used as a standard against which to measure job performance as well as to develop, recruit, and hire employees.

-Competencies and competency models may be applicable to all employees in an organization or they may be position specific.
-Identifying employee competencies can contribute to improved organizational performance.
-They are most effective if they meet several critical standards, including linkage to, and leverage within an organization's human resource system.

-Core competencies differentiate an organization from its competition and create a company's competitive advantage in the marketplace.
-An organizational core competency is its strategic strength.

 Competencies provide organizations with a way to define in behavioral terms what it is that people need to do to produce the results that the organization desires, in a way that is in keep with its culture.
 By having competencies defined in the organization, it allows employees to know what they need to be productive.
 When properly defined, competencies, allows organizations to evaluate the extent to which behaviors employees are demonstrating and where they may be lacking.
 For competencies where employees are lacking, they can learn.
 This will allow organizations to know potentially what resources they may need to help the employee develop and learn those competencies.
-Competencies can distinguish and differentiate your organization from your competitors.
+Competencies can distinguish and differentiate an organization from competitors.
 While two organizations may be alike in financial results, the way in which the results were achieve could be different based on the competencies that fit their particular strategy and organizational culture.
 Lastly, competencies can provide a structured model that can be used to integrate management practices throughout the organization.
 Competencies that align their recruiting, performance management, training and development and reward practices to reinforce key behaviors that the organization values.

-Dreyfus and Dreyfus on competency development

-Dreyfus and Dreyfus introduced nomenclature for the levels of competence in competency development.
-The causative reasoning of such a language of levels of competency may be seen in their paper on Calculative Rationality titled, "From Socrates to Expert Systems: The Limits and Dangers of Calculative Rationality".
-The five levels proposed by Dreyfus and Dreyfus were:
+Competencies required for a post are identified through job analysis or task analysis, using techniques such as the critical incident technique, work diaries, and work sampling.
+A future focus is recommended for strategic reasons.
+If someone is able to do required tasks at the target level of proficiency, they are considered "competent" in that area.
+For instance, management competency might include system thinking and emotional intelligence, as well as skills in influence and negotiation.
+Identifying employee competencies can contribute to improved organizational performance.
+They are most effective if they meet several critical standards, including linkage to, and leverage within an organization's human resource system.